 Near Dayville in Grant County, Oregon — The American West (Northwest)

 Topics.
-This historical marker is listed in these topic lists: Paleontology • Settlements & Settlers.
+This historical marker is listed in these topic lists: Agriculture • Waterways & Vessels.

 Location.
-44° 33.15′ N, 119° 38.757′ W. Marker is near Dayville, Oregon, in Grant County.
-Marker can be reached from John Day Highway (Oregon Route 19) 2 miles north of U.S. 26, on the left when traveling north.
-Marker is located at the Thomas Condon Paleontology Center, at the north end of the parking lot.
+44° 33.323′ N, 119° 38.675′ W. Marker is near Dayville, Oregon, in Grant County.
+Marker can be reached from Oregon Route 19 near U.S. 25, on the right when traveling north.
+This marker is located on the grounds of Cant Ranch.
 Touch for map.
-Marker is in this post office area: Dayville OR 97825, United States of America.
+Marker is at or near this postal address: 32651 Oregon Highway 19, Dayville OR 97825, United States of America.
 Touch for directions.